 CERTIFIED BY ALL INVESTIGATORS A MINIMUM OF 5 BUSINESS DAYS PRIOR TO THE DEADLINE!]

-- Work with OPSP to coordinate proposal submission to the funding agency.
+- Work with ORSP to coordinate proposal submission to the funding agency.
 The process

 will vary depending on the type of submission required.
-OPSP can generally provide
+ORSP can generally provide

 significant support—if we have the final documents at least 48 hours prior to the